math-a3k/django-ai/docs/apps/examples.rst

 For other content-based sites, the categories usually "emerge naturally", like in music or movies sites they could be the genres.
 In other cases, you may have to categorize them according to your goals.

-In this case, SmartDjango has categorized their intrested pages according to their role, resulting in 10 categories or types of pages - "A" ...
+In this case, SmartDjango has categorized their interested pages according to their role, resulting in 10 categories or types of pages - "A" ...
 "J" - resulting in 10 metrics of the form:

 ``avg_time_pages_X``
     Average Time Spent on Pages of type X (Seconds).